 Bulgan-Takashiken

-This is located 1,556 km away from Ulaanbaatar city in the Bulgan soum of Khovd province.
-About 60-200 travellers pass through the port on a daily basis.
+It is located 1,556 km away from Ulaanbaatar city in the Bulgan soum of Khovd province.
+About 60-200 travelers pass through the port daily.
 In 2017, an international public transport route was established between the Bulgan soum of Khovd province and the Chinese village of Takashiken.
+The Government of the two countries are considering to extend daily work hours by two hours to accommodate an additional 20,000 passengers and are planning to provide opportunities for citizens to travel with their private cars.
 The Mongolia Energy Corporation, which currently operates in the Khushuut Coal Mine in Khovd province, primarily supplies coal to the Chinese market through this port.

 Situated in the Erdenetsagaan soum of Sukhbaatar province, 850 km away from Ulaanbaatar city, the Bichigt crossing borders with the Zuunkhatavch crossing on the Chinese side.
 Under the government-level agreement between Mongolia and the People’s Republic of China, the Bichigt crossing was established as a permanently operational border crossing.
 A high volume of oil as well as a small amount of fluorspar, iron ore, and lignite are mainly exported through this crossing.